acdpnk/chrifpa.github.io/_posts/2014-11-06-this-is-the-best-image-ever-of-a-planet-being-born.md

 >The HL Tau star system is giving birth to a litter of planets, and thanks to the Atacama Large Millimeter Array (ALMA) in Chile, we have an extraordinary baby picture to fawn over.

 >Indeed, the image clearly shows the concentric rings marking where planetesimals are beginning to accumulate and mature into full planets.
 Given that HL Tau is a young Sun-like star located a full 450 light years away, this resolution of 35 milliarcseconds is astounding.
 In familiar Earth-based terms, the resolution is roughly the equivalent of producing a high-res image of a penny from over 110 kilometers away.

+I'm so looking forward to all the other images this telescope is going to produce over the next years.